Smalls1652/NetworkSetupTool/README.md

 # ECU Network Setup Tool
 This is a personal project to make the BYOD policy at East Carolina University much easier.

+What this tool does:

+Students at East Carolina University are required to have software and network profiles set up to access the network in the dorms and throughout campus.
+This tool is meant to smooth the process for both employees of the student computer repair shop on campus and students of the university.

 Some notes:

 1. The code is written in the AutoIT language.
 To learn more about AutoIT, check out https://www.autoitscript.com/site/autoit/.